Guide

 • Candidate communication: Responding to applications, scheduling interviews (5-10 hours)

-• Screening and interviews: Assessing candidates fairly and consistently (8–15 hours)v
+• Screening and interviews: Assessing candidates fairly and consistently (8-15 hours)

 • Decision communication: Notifying successful and unsuccessful candidates (1-2 hours)

-Consider asking your team or a recruiter to help if you do not have time to check candidates carefully.
+Consider outsourcing to your team or a recruiter if you lack time for proper due diligence.

 3. Ensure each employee has an Inland Revenue number